nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 Scaling up to large sample sizes brings new challenges.
 Even if things go smoothly, each function call may need to use a lot more resources like CPU, RAM, and bandwidth, and may take much longer to complete.
-We'll want to run some functions in parallel to save time, but that will mean the calls must also compete with each other for resources.
+Also, we'll want to run some functions in parallel to save time overall, but that will mean they must compete with each other for resources.

 These issues are complicated by the fact that different combinations of samples and archive calls can trigger different problems.
 Inefficiencies in any part of the process -- our code, archive backends, etc. -- which may have been negligible at small scale can balloon into significant hurdles.

 Problems can manifest in different ways.
-For example, progress may to slow to a crawl, or it may run smoothly for several hours and then crash suddenly.
+For example, progress may slow to a crawl, or it may run smoothly for several hours and then crash suddenly.
 If the job is running in the background, print statements and error messages may get lost and never be displayed for the user if they are not redirected to a file.

 +++